TVAC2023/Arch-Hyprland-Matugen-Brough/README.md

+# Background knowledge
+Arch Linux is a lightweight, rolling-release Linux distribution that focuses on simplicity, minimalism, and giving the user full control.
+You start with a minimal system and install only what you need, using the pacman package manager and optionally the AUR (Arch User Repository) for community packages.

 # Important Paths and Their Roles in a Matugen Setup

-# Matugen config directory
+## Matugen config directory
 ~/.config/matugen/

 config.toml → main Matugen configuration.
 Defines templates, output paths, wallpaper settings, and post hooks.

 templates/ → contains all the template files for generating themes (Waybar, Kitty, hypr, etc).

-# Hyprland config directory
+## Hyprland config directory
 ~/.config/hypr/

 colors.conf → Matugen-generated colors for Hyprland.
 Your template in Matugen produces this file.